protocol-registries/link-relations/README.md

 Generally, a registration request should be made when your document is mature enough for wide review.

 If your reference is an Internet-Draft, that means when it's adopted by a stream (e.g., the IETF stream, the Independent stream), not beforehand.
-At that point, a provisional registration can be made, becoming permanent when it becomes and RFC (if appropriate).

-If your reference is in another standards body, a provisional registration can be made before the document is finalised, becoming permanent once it is published (if appropriate).
+If your reference is in another standards body, a request can be made before the document is finalised.

 If your reference is from an Open Source project, community or commerical group, a request can be made once your document becomes public, but anticipatory requests are discouraged, and may be refused or delayed.